mertdumanli/Java-Sqlite-Desktop-Application-Water-Sales/README.md

 # Java Sqlite Desktop Application Water Sales

 <p>
   This application is designed to follow-up water sales.
 It aims to follow-up customers' information and orders.
-This program is written in "*"Java"*" and *SQLite* is used as the database.
+This program is written in **Java** and **SQLite** is used as the database.
 Netbeans was chosen as the development environment.
 <p>

 ## Used Technologies